bxparks/AceTimeValidation/validation/README.md

 library.

 The `Makefile` provides targets of the form `diff_xxx` which compare those validation files against the `baseline.json` file.
-For example, the `diff_ctime` target compares the `ctime.json` file produced by the C libc library against the baseline.
+For example, the `diff_libc` target compares the `libc.json` file produced by the C libc library against the baseline.

 ### Timezone List